shaikaymaan18-sketch/Shaik/docs/Caveats.md

 ## MSYS2

-`qt6-static` isn't supported yet.

-Only the `MINGW64` environment is tested; however, all of the others should work (in theory) sans `MINGW32`.
+Only the `MINGW64` environment is tested (or `CLANGARM64` on ARM); however, all of the others should work (in theory) sans `MINGW32`.

-Currently, only FFmpeg can be used as a system dependency; the others will result in linker errors.

-When packaging an MSYS2 build, you will need to copy all dependent DLLs recursively alongside the `windeployqt6`; for example:
+When packaging an MSYS2 build that is NOT fully static, you will need to copy all dependent DLLs recursively alongside the `windeployqt6`; for example:

 ```sh
 # MSYS_TOOLCHAIN is typically just mingw64